 Arguably the best “feature” of IRC is that it’s still all in plain text.
 No multimedia or fancy features such as emoji reactions, integrations, or stickers keeps the bandwidth usage down and the focus on what people are saying, rather than on distracting memes and flashy things.
 It’s the same reason why people like lean websites, plain text email, plain text notes, and so on: plain text is easy, portable, lean, and quiet.

 One aspect of computing and software design that many developers nowadays seem to forget is that over half of the world’s population does not have access to fast Internet and many millions of people, even in developed countries, are limited by bandwidth caps and spotty satellite or mobile Internet access.
 For these people, IRC can be a much better option compared to other chat platforms such as RocketChat, Mattermost, Slack, or Matrix, even if they have to use an IRC bouncer or a screen/tmux session on a remote server to not miss things if their connection is that spotty.

 Did you know, IRC played a critical role in getting networks back up during the recent CenturyLink outage?

 Even though encryption is not mandated by IRC or enabled by default in many cases, you can still enforce encrypted client-server or server-server connections on your IRC server.
 This means that all messages in transit between clients and your server would be encrypted (usually with TLS) and the only weakness would be logs on the servers themselves or logs on client machines.
 If you and your friends like the plain text medium, it’s entirely possible to set up an IRC server which mandates encryption and doesn’t store logs long-term.
-If you’re in a group of people you can trust to be competent then it’s entirely possible to make IRC work this way and have a reasonable guarantee of privacy and security.
+If you’re in a group of people you can trust to be competent then it’s entirely possible to make IRC work this way and have a reasonable guarantee of privacy.